ColumbusStateWorkforceInnovation/DevOps-Docker-Basics-Part-1/README.md

 ## Getting Started:

-1. Copy the starter code from here into a new, private repository in your personal GitHub account using the instructions you went over in class.
-This repository's URL is `https://github.com/jschmersal-cscc/infrastructure-docker-basics`.
-When adding a collaborator, be sure to add me ("cscc-luke-rouker").
+1. Click the "Use Template" button in this repo to create a new, private repository for the assignment.
+2. Add your instructor as a collaborator ("cscc-luke-rouker").
+3. Clone the repo you created into your VM environment (either using git clone or in IntelliJ)
-2. Create a new branch for your code changes as described in class.
+4. Create a new branch for your homework, and as you complete the assignment commit to this branch

 ## Completing the Assignment